30 The Aging Process Explained

 The sources for this cell damage are either endogenous (for example, due to free radical production during cell metabolism) or exogenous (for example, due to external sources such as overnutrition, sun exposure, smoking, and excessive alcohol consumption).
 The constant attempts to repair this ongoing damage to cells and DNA exhaust the molecular mechanisms over time, and eventually errors are made.
 It is like a car you drive for 10 years; the components of the motor will experience wear and tear.
 Material weakens, and at one point breaks down.

-Mitochondria Dysfunction: during normal energy metabolism, oxidants called “reactive oxidant species” or ROS are produced in the mitochondria as an unavoidable side product.
+Mitochondrial Dysfunction: During normal energy metabolism producing ATP reactive oxidant species, ROS for short, are produced in the mitochondria as an unavoidable side product.
 ROS are strong oxidants and grab electrons from fatty acids in the mitochondrial membranes.

+Mitochondria have two membranes, a smooth outer membrane and a folded inner membrane.
 The inner mitochondrial membrane is the location of the electron transport chain, which is essential to the production of ATP.
-The electron transport chain functions by separating protons and electrons from NADH+H and FADH2, and then transporting the protons across the inner cell membrane.
+The electron transport chain functions by separating hydrogen donated by NADH+H+ and FADH2, produced in the citric acid cycle and beta-oxidation, into protons and electrons.
+The protons (H+) are transported across the inner cell membrane into the intermembrane space.
 The electrons are handed along protein carriers sitting in the inner cell membrane.
 This builds up an electrochemical gradient.
 The energy of this gradient is used to drive the oxidative phosphorylation of ADP to ATP.
+If everything goes to plan the electrons and protons are transferred to oxygen forming water.

 Damage to the walls of the ER results in a reduced capacity to fold proteins.
-Increasing amounts of misfolded proteins aggregate in the cell because the garbage disposal of the cell, autophagy, is also affected by the aging process and becomes less efficient.
-This accumulation of garbage—this is the actual scientific terminology—triggers an inflammatory response, which increases chronic inflammation.
+Increasing amounts of misfolded proteins aggregate in the cell because the garbage disposal system of the cell, autophagy, becomes also less efficient.
+This accumulation of misfolded proteins called cellular garbage—this is the actual scientific terminology—triggers an inflammatory response, which increases chronic inflammation.

-We think that those processes contribute to the age-related onset of chronic diseases such as T2D, CVD, or cancer.
+We think that the increasing systemic inflammation contributes to the age-related onset of chronic diseases such as T2D, CVD, or cancer.

-Copy mistakes lead to gene mutations, and these in turn can produce increased amounts of neoplastic cells, cells with abnormal growth.
+Copy mistakes lead to gene mutations, and these in turn can produce neoplastic cells, cells with abnormal growth.
 Most neoplasms are detected by the immune system and removed.
-As cells age, more abnormal cells form and with an aging immune system, more escape to grow into benign or malignant tumors.
+As cells age, more abnormal cells form.
+The aging immune system allows more neoplastic cells to escape and grow into benign or malignant tumors.
 The risk for cancer increases.

-Independent from oxidative damage, telomeres (the protective caps at the tip of chromosomes) wear down gradually with every cell division.
+Here is one more cellular aging process: Independent from oxidative damage, telomeres (the protective caps at the tip of chromosomes) wear down gradually with every cell division.
 This is called telomere attrition.
 Over time, the telomeres become shorter and shorter, until the chromosomes cannot divide anymore.
-This will lead to apoptosis (cell death).
+This will lead to apoptosis (cell death) which again will trigger an inflammatory response.

 Glucotoxicity and Lipotoxicity Accelerate Cellular Aging